 Document Type : Original Article

-Data and Methods: This study use data from District Level Household Survey –conducted in 2007-08.
+Methods: This study use data from District Level Household Survey –conducted in 2007-08.
 The analysis carried out among ever-married women aged 15-49 years were interview from each districts of Maharashtra.
-Bi variate method used to fulfill the above objective.
+Bivariate method used to fulfill the above objective.

-Results: The result presented in the study shows that there is a huge gap in the utilization of maternal health service in the urban and rural area of Maharashtra.
+Results: The result presented in the study shows that there is a huge gap in the utilization of maternal health services in the urban and rural areas of Maharashtra.
 Women’s education through the media is more effective in the urban areas than in the rural areas, and wealth remains an issue particularly in the rural areas.